freeagentmasters/www/src/thank-you.md

 # Thank you!

-You'll get a welcome email soon that will ask you some more questions about what you're looking for.
+We'll get an email out to you soon to confirm your details.

 Regards,
-The Free Agent Masters team
+Free Agent Masters